aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/get-warnings-for-font-substitution-while-rendering-excel-file/_index.md

 - [output.pdf](5112616.pdf)

 ## **Code**
 The following code implements the `IWarningCallback` and sets the `PdfSaveOptions.WarningCallback` property with the implemented interface.
-Now, whenever any font will be substituted in any cell, Aspose.Cells will fire a warning inside the `WarningCallback.Warning()` method.
+Now, whenever any font is substituted in a cell, Aspose.Cells will fire a warning inside the `WarningCallback.Warning()` method.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-GetWarningsForFontSubstitutionWhileRenderingExcelFile.go" >}}
 ## **Output**